andresliszt/moo-rs/pymoors/docs/user_guide/operators/rust.md

 }
 ```

 Note that we have defined an associated type `type FDim = ndarray::Ix2`, this is because, in this example, this operator will be used for a multi‑objective algorithm.
-The selection operators defined in pymoors must specify the fitness dimension.
+The selection operators defined in moors must specify the fitness dimension.
 Note that this is the selection operator used by the NSGA‑III algorithm: it performs a random selection that gives priority to feasibility, which is why we use the trait’s static method `Self::feasibility_dominates`.